batmanwgd/xahscripts/nodeserver/README.md

 2013-12-26

-a chat server for Xah Lee
+a simple demo chat server. am playing with it. nothing to see here.

 Node.js Video Tutorial by Ryan Dahl, with Annotation http://xahlee.info/js/nodejs_video_tutorial_by_Ryan_Dahl.html